 Roger settled into the occasional chair, crossing his legs.
 Wasn't he going to leave if he wanted Willie to get dressed?
 Guess not.
 After a failed attempt to stand, Willie made his way south, reaching out to steady himself on the footboard.
 Roger regarded him smugly and offered no assistance.
 Willie grabbed at the post for support but the momentum caused him to swing off the bed and he landed painfully on his butt in the watery vomit, wincing when his bruised back collided with the bed rail.

 The older man roared with delight and applauded.
 "Bravo, Loomis!
 Well done.
 You win the award for Best Performance by an Actor in a Supporting Role!"
 Willie groped for the blanket and pulled it down to cover himself.
 "Yes, please do," said Roger, getting an eyeful.
 "Because you look ghastly."

-Loomis leaned his head against the bedpost, nauseated and miserable, unable to stand.
-For Crissake, go away and lemme me alone.
+Loomis leaned his head against the bedpost, nauseated and miserable.
+For Crissake, go away and lemme alone.
 But Roger was not about to miss this opportunity to avenge himself of the drawing room incident when the hooligan had humiliated him.
 He rose and crossed the room, stepping on the blanket to protect his stocking feet, and sat on the bed next to Willie who remained on the floor, clutching his coverlet.